See the latest vacancies and find out about working for MSF UKJobs in the UK

 Back to Congo

 In April 2017, Alice returned to Congo, again to the South Kivu region in the east of the country.
-For this assignment, Alice will focus on treating women who have survived sexual and gender based violence.
+For this assignment, she focussed on treating women who have survived sexual and gender based violence.